Tumbleweed-64/Tumbleweed-64/README.md

 # --- What's up ---

 I'm Tumbleweed-64, a guy who makes some cool things.
 I used to be into web development a lot.
 Now, I've used some non-web languages such as most C-family languages, Java, and the like.
 I've realized that web development sucks.
-Currently, though, I'm trying to learn Unity.
-I have a game in the works, (which won't be open source because I need money) as well as another game idea that I'll try to make after that, if I'm not too lazy.
+Currently, though, I'm creating a Unity game with a couple friends, which won't be open source because I need money.
 I have some other cool projects coming up that you can read about below, so hopefully I'll do it all (or at least some).

 ## Upcoming
-- Various utilities and trinkets made with C, C++ and Java
+- Various utilities and trinkets made with C, C++ and Rust
 - Linux builds of some old projects since I've switched
 - Light hex editor made in good ol' C with `ncurses`
 - Terminal-only email system made with C socket API (CMAIL?
 TMAIL64?
 Ehh, I'll think of a name later)